 Unfortunately for the TV show, viewers seemed too quick to jump the gun and slammed the show for being a copy of “Have You Been Paying Attention”.
 I found this to be most unfortunate as the only parallel was that there were celebrity panellists answering questions.
 If the viewers stopped and thought about this for a moment they would’ve realized that having celebrity panellists is an age-old aspect of a variety of quiz shows. look at the UK’s “QI” for example, which was hosted for many years by the incredible Stephen Fry.

 The content of “Behave Yourself” was based around the fascinating world of human behaviour and psychology, yet it took a fun step of demonstration these hilarious and interesting facets of psychology on both the audience and the panellists.
 Something unique to Behave Yourself.

 Where Behave Yourself came undone I believe, is that they aired their first episode int he same time slot as Ninja Warrior, which virtually broke records in its ratings during its first season.

 Those leftover viewers who were not either out, not working, or watching Ninja Warrior were rather slim pickings, and probably not the right demographic to enjoy Behave Yourself.

 Couple this with the odd and shameless self-plugs from Guy Sebastian in a previous episode the series, in my eyes, unfortunately, didn’t accelerate to enough speed before trying to lift off.

-Personally, i think the Australian public jumped the gun on this one.
-It would’ve been great to see entertainment with actual educational content being aired in Australia rather than shows that watch other people watching TV (I will never understand how gogglebox made it to air).
+Personally, I think the Australian public jumped the gun on this one.
+It would’ve been great to see entertainment with actual educational and fun content being aired in Australia.